ceticamarco/zephyrus/README.md

 the `ZEPHYRUS_CACHE_TTL` environment variable.
 Once a cached value expires, Zephyrus retrieves fresh data from OpenWeatherMap servers.

-This caching system significantly improves Zephyrus performance by decreasing latency.
+The caching system significantly improves Zephyrus performance by decreasing latency.
 Additionally, it helps minimize the number of API calls made to OpenWeatherMap' servers, an important factor if you are using the OpenWeatherMap free tier.